 Data filtration and consolidation

-In addition to the basic flow features, CICFlowMeter also generates over 80 additional analytic features some of which are visible in figure 2.
-However, given the context of this project these additional features are not required, therefore the next step in the data processing pipeline is to filter out the unnecessary features as well as consolidate all 150 netflow csv files into one csv that can be subsequently used for feature engineering.
+In addition to the basic flow features, CICFlowMeter also generates over 80 additional analytic features, some of which are visible in figure 2.
+However, in the context of this project, these additional features are not required.
+Therefore, the next two steps in the data processing pipeline are to filter out the unnecessary features and consolidate all 150 netflow csv files into one csv that can be subsequently used for feature engineering.

-The desired baseline netflow feature are source IP address, source port, destination IP address, destination port, total number of packets, and total number of bytes transmitted (length).
+The desired baseline netflow features are source the IP address, the source port, the destination IP address, the destination port, the total number of packets, and the total number of bytes transmitted (length).
 In addition, a label was added to each flow to indicate if the flow was of type VPN or non-VPN.
-All but packet number, bytes transmitted, and VPN label already existed in the CICFlowMeter generated flows.
+All but the packet number, the bytes transmitted, and the VPN label already existed in the CICFlowMeter generated flows.
 Therefore, these columns were simply copied over to the filtered version of the traffic flow.

-It is important to note that CICFlowMeter generated features for a bi-directional flow, therefore as shown in figure 3, it calculates the total number of packets and bytes transmitted in the forward direction (source to destination) as well as the reverse (destination to source).
-The filtered netflow requires the total number of packets/ bytes therefore the forward and reverse direction of the CICFlowMeter were simply combined and added to the filtered version of the flow.
+It is important to note that CICFlowMeter generated features for a bi-directional flow, thus - as shown in Figure 3 -, it calculated the total number of packets and bytes transmitted in the forward direction (source to destination) as well as the reverse (destination to source).
+The filtered netflow requires the total number of packets/ bytes.
+Consequently, the forward and reverse directions of the CICFlowMeter were simply combined and added to the filtered version of the flow.
 Lastly, the VPN label was determined in accordance with the file name, since all PCAP files (and by extension CICFlowMeter netflows) of type VPN in the dataset start with ‘vpn_’.
-An example of a filtered netflow is shown in figure 4.
+An example of a filtered netflow is shown in Figure 4.